 This section includes a comparison of civil unions to marriage and domestic partnerships.
 This section also contains a brief history of civil unions in the United States.

 Civil unions have a rich history and are an important aspect of family law.
 Civil unions are legally recognized relationships.
 They provide some of the same legal rights and responsibilities as marriage.
 This offered an alternative for same-sex relationships before same-sex marriage was legal.
 Civil unions also offered state recognition for opposite-sex couples who chose not to marry.

-Vermont was responsible for establishing the concept of civil unions and introduced the first legislation providing it as an option for same-sex couples.
-In 1999 the Hawaiian Supreme Court refused to recognize same-sex marriages.
-That same year the Vermont Supreme Court handed down a decision stating that same-sex couples should be afforded the same benefits and protections that heterosexual couples receive under state law.
-The following year the state legislature passed a bill authorizing same-sex couples to enter into a "civil union."
-Although not termed marriage the civil unions shared many features.
+Vermont was responsible for establishing the concept of a civil union.
+Vermont introduced the first legislation, providing it as an option for same-sex couples.
+In 1999, the Hawaiian Supreme Court refused to recognize same-sex marriages.
+That same year, the Vermont Supreme Court handed down a decision stating that same-sex couples should be afforded the same benefits and protections that heterosexual couples receive under state law.
+The following year the state legislature passed a bill authorizing same-sex couples to enter a "civil union."
+Although not termed “marriage," civil unions share many features of marriage.

 Civil Unions v.
 Marriage

 Civil unions share many of the rights and responsibilities that exist in a marriage, including: